iqtree/piqtree/README.md

 ## More

-For more examples ranging from using ModelFinder, to making rapid neighbour-joining trees, or randomly generated trees be sure to check out the [documentation](https://piqtree.readthedocs.io/)!
+For more examples ranging from using ModelFinder and AliSim, to making rapid neighbour-joining trees, or randomly generated trees be sure to check out the [documentation](https://piqtree.readthedocs.io/)!